wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 Conventional microservice and serverless frameworks incur excessive overhead by encapsulating each microservice instance as a separate process (or container process), and invokes a new process every time a request is dispatched.
 This approach, despite having strong isolation between different instances as provided by the OS and the virtual memory system, suffers two types of inefficiencies.
+First, processes are rather heavyweight, and the spawning and destruction of processes will consume resources.
+As a result, for cold-start processes, they take significantly longer latency than, for example, loading a shared library into an existing process, making it a major overhead for process-based serverless instances.